 The LACAHSA Board has approved a budget of \$252,012,600 for PPO uses, including multifamily rental housing and homeownership.
-This NOFA solely provides funding for multifamily rental housing, in the approximate total amount of \$210,967,600, assuming proceeds of bond issuance (in the absence of bond proceeds, approximately \$51,467,100 would be available).
+This NOFA solely provides funding for multifamily rental housing, in the approximate total amount of \$210,967,600, assuming proceeds of bond issuance (in the absence of bond proceeds, approximately \$68,896,500 would be available).
 The total amount of funds and the final amounts available for each funded activity will be subject to updated revenue projections, final debt financing terms, and demand demonstrated by the responses to this NOFA.
 Preliminary funding amounts by activity type are as follows:

-Activity Approx. Funds Multifamily Rental-Large Projects, New Construction (Capital and Subsidies) \$151,415,000 Multifamily Rental-Small Projects, New Construction (Capital and Subsidies) \$30,283,100 Multifamily Rental-Preservation (40+ units) \$12,013,300 Multifamily Rental-Preservation (5-39 units) \$17,256,200 Total \$210,967,600
+Activity Approx. Funds Multifamily Rental-Large Projects, New Construction (Capital and Subsidies) \$151,415,000 Multifamily Rental-Small Projects, New Construction (Capital and Subsidies) \$30,283,100 Multifamily Rental-Large Projects, Flex (Capital and Subsidies) \$12,013,300 Multifamily Rental-Small Projects, Flex (Capital and Subsidies) \$17,256,200 Total \$210,967,600

-3 The County of Los Angeles; the Cities of Los Angeles, Long Beach, Glendale and Santa Clarita; and the various regional Councils of Government within the County.
+3 These include the County of Los Angeles; the Cities of Los Angeles, Long Beach, Glendale and Santa Clarita; and the various regional Councils of Government within the County.